-What does bodily injury liability coverage do?
+What does bodily injury liability insurance cover?

 Bodily injury liability (BI) pays, up to your policy limits, for injuries or death that you (the policyholder), or other drivers covered by your car insurance policy, are found responsible for after a motor vehicle accident.
-Policy terms vary but typically bodily injury liability coverage will pay, up to your policy limits, for:
+Policy terms vary but typically bodily injury liability car insurance will pay, up to your policy limits, for:

 - Medical expenses